 Schroth lectures, among others, at DOCH (Stockholm), Universität der Künste/ Sommerakademie (Berlin), K3 Hamburg, and University of Gießen, on curatorial concepts, production management, finance, communication, time management, organization, and working conditions within the performing arts.
 During a 10-year period she worked as production manager for international festivals such as Tanztheater International (Hannover), Tanz im August (Berlin), Poker im Osten and Context#3 – Learning by doing in Hebbel am Ufer (Berlin).
 She has worked in long- and short-term collaborations with performing artists such as Lindy Annis, Paul Gazzola, Frauke Havemann, Sasha Waltz and Gérald Kurdian.

-Together with Schroth, the festival is being led by an executive producer and general manager Isabel González.
+Together with Schroth, the festival is being led by the Managing Director Isabel González.
 She has worked in the field of performing arts, in different roles, since 2003.
 In Moving in November she started 2009.

 Organisation and partners